ariaghora/mpstemmer/README.md

 - Other than mpstemmer, the scores are based on reported number in each paper
 - More benchmarks are to be added.
 - The mpstemmer's performance at current early stage is okay.
-- Note that the rules are not completely implemented yet, so this affects directly to the performance.
-It can still be better.
+- Mpstemmer (non-rigorous) works without computing any distance, so it is way faster than the other three.
-Gotta work harder :sleepy:.
+- Gotta work harder to improve the performance :sleepy:.

 ## References